In Unprecedented Move, India Revokes Kashmir's Special Status, Sparks Fears Of Unrest

 India's government on Monday took the extraordinary step of revoking Kashmir's constitutionally guaranteed special status, a move that would tighten its control over the country's only Muslim-majority state.

-In a decree issued by President Ram Nath Kovind, Article 370 of India's constitution was rescinded amid protests and criticism of the move, which would turn the state into a union territory.
+In a decree issued by President Ram Nath Kovind, Article 370 of India's Constitution was rescinded amid protests and criticism of the move, which would turn the state into a union territory.

 The decree, favored by the country's Hindu nationalist Prime Minister Narendra Modi, was quickly met by criticism and protests.
 Its fate in the Indian courts, where it is nearly certain to be challenged, was uncertain.